kyanyoga/streamer/README.md

 1) Pull the repos.

-2) You will need a set of twitter app creditials. https://apps.twitter.com/ update : credentials.js with you settings.
+2) You will need a set of twitter app creditials. https://apps.twitter.com/ update : credentials.js with your settings.

 3) If your testing redis..
 You will need it running *somewhere*; make changes to rediscreds.js as needed. [fyi.. that is just a test script].